Hecke reciprocity and class groups: Introduction

-where $u$ is the Cohen--Martinet $u$-invariant, as before.
-We refer to \cite{SiadVenkatesh}, where it is explained how spin structures induce quadratic refinements in the number field setting and how the induced quadratic biextension structure leads to the above heuristic.
+where $u$ is the Cohen--Martinet $u$-invariant.
+We refer to \cite{SiadVenkatesh}, where it is explained how spin structures induce quadratic refinements on various bilinear pairings defined on the class group and how the induced quadratic biextension structure leads to the above heuristic.